narduino391/Marn_Research/README.md

 # Marn_Research
- Scripts used in MATLAB for an undergraduate research project regarding imaging windows in the THz region
+ - Scripts used in MATLAB for an undergraduate research project regarding skin imaging in the THz region
+ - Calculates interferometric reflectance for imaging window designs